Is Vietnamese Swai and Basa Safe?

 Did you find the information about

 Is Vietnamese Swai and Basa Safe? useful?
-Or did you notice something which is missing on this page?
+Or do you have additional questions or info to add?